microsoft/OpenAIWorkshop/scenarios/natural_language_query/README.md

-# Exercise 1: Build Open AI Application on Power App to allow users to use natural language question on top of SQL data
+# Exercise 1: Build an Open AI Application on Power App to allow users to use natural language questions on top of SQL data
-### Summary.
+### Summary

-This scenario allows users to use Open AI as an intelligent agent to get business questions prompts from end users and generating SQL queries from the prompts.This implementation scenario focuses on building a Natural Language to query from business questions and generate the queries for database retrieval
+This scenario allows users to use Open AI as an intelligent agent to get business question prompts from end users and generate SQL queries from the prompts.
+This implementation scenario focuses on building a Natural Language to query from business questions and generate the queries for database retrieval.
 ### Architecture Diagram
 ![](images/scenario1.01.png)

 ### Solution Flow

-Step 1: Context information is provided to system through a Power App form, this information is submitted to Azure function
+Step 1: Context information is provided to the system through a Power App form, this information is submitted to Azure function.

-Step 2: Azure Open AI engine converts the user context prompt to SQL query and passes the query to Azure function
+Step 2: Azure Open AI engine converts the user context prompt to SQL query and passes the query to Azure function.

-Step 3: Azure function passes the context information to Open AI Engine to convert the user context information prompt to SQL Query
+Step 3: Azure function passes the context information to Open AI Engine to convert the user context information prompt to SQL Query.

-Step 4: The Azure function passes the generated SQL query text and executes the query on Azure SQL database
+Step 4: The Azure function passes the generated SQL query text and executes the query on Azure SQL database.

-Step 5: The query is executed on SQL database and results are returned to Azure function
+Step 5: The query is executed on SQL database and results are returned to Azure function.

-Step 6: Azure function returns the results to end user
+Step 6: Azure function returns the results to end user.
 ### Azure services deployment

 ## Task 1: Configure Azure Function App